hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Bigger networks do not always bring better performance
 * [Full list of Keras metrics][4]
 * [Top-n Error][24]
-  * We often saw "top-1 error", "top-5" error appeared in papers, here's more explaination
+  * We often saw "top-1 error", "top-5" error appeared in papers.
+  * If the correct answer is at least among the classifier’s top k guesses, it is said to be in the Top-k.
+  * The Top-k error is the percentage of the time that the classifier did not include the correct class among its top k guesses.

 #### Baseline Models
 * We often do this in time series prediction.
 Often choose a baseline model to compare with ML models, and nothing should be worse than this baseline model :P